Larmenius Charter: Background

-The Charter has been suspected to be a forgery by some, particularly Masonic researchers, suggesting it was the work of a Jesuit named Father Bonani, who assisted Philippe II, Duke of Orléans in 1705 to fabricate the document, yet no evidence exists for this claim.
-Other researchers, such as John Yarker, Friedrich Münter, and Henri Grégoire, believed the Charter to be authentic.
+Since its unveiling, the charter has been suspected to be a forgery by some, particularly Masonic researchers, suggesting it was the work of a Jesuit named Father Bonani, who assisted Philippe II, Duke of Orléans in 1705 to fabricate the document; yet no evidence exists for this claim.
+Other researchers, such as John Yarker, Friedrich Münter, and Henri Grégoire, believed the charter to be authentic.